Richienb/ascii-table/README.md

 # Unicode table
-The guide to all the unicode characters.
+A guide to all the unicode characters.